starback/MoBettaParserCombinator/README.md

-# Final submission for the programming languages!
+# Final submission for the Programming Languages final!

 A huge thanks to Dr. Moshier for entertaining my LIDAR rants and for teaching us **a ton** about parser-combinators!